noamba/SB_NLP/README.md

 `docker run --name match_container -p 8080:80 match_img`

 #### Notes
-- This was tried with Linux and should be fine on mac.
+- This was tried with Linux and should be fine on Mac.
 For Windows, you may need to use `%cd%` instead of `$PWD`
 - If the setting `PERSIST_MATCH_OBJECTS` is set to `True` pickled objects will be saved within your container.
 This allows reuse of calculated phrase-matching objects when the docker container is restarted.
-- This step may take a few minutes (possibly 2, depending
-on machine speed?).
+- This step may take a few minutes (possibly 2, depending on machine speed?).
 - The interface will be ready when the message
 ">>> Match application is ready <<<" displayed in the container log (and output).
 - If `PERSIST_MATCH_OBJECTS` is `True` this step will be faster in